This article outlines the specific capabilities your home router will need to have to be able to support the Owlet Sock on your home network.

-The Owlet Monitor was designed to be compatible with any router using 2.4 GHz networks.
-Most routers have this capability but if you are running into trouble at the registration step of set up (the part where you push a button on the bottom of the base station and then select "Register" in the app) then you may need to tweak some of your wireless settings.
-Your phone and Owlet both need to be using the 2.4 GHz wireless network in order for this step to complete and it is possible your phone is on the 5.0 GHz network instead.
+The Owlet Sock was designed to be compatible with any router that supports 2.4 GHz networks.
+Most routers have this capability, but if you are running into trouble at the registration step of setup then you may need to tweak some of your wireless settings.
+Your phone and Owlet both need to be using the 2.4 GHz wireless network in order for this step to complete, and it is possible your phone is on the 5.0 GHz network instead.

 Why is this important?
-Well, for two devices to communicate on a wireless network they both need to be on the same channel just like a two-way radio.
-Wireless networks are actually just a conglomeration of modified two-way radios that transmit data instead of sound.
+For two devices to communicate on a wireless network they both need to be on the same channel just like a two-way radio.
 For two devices to talk directly to each other (which is what's happening during that registration step) they have to be on the exact same channel.
 If not they will not receive each other's signal and just get static.

 - If you know the IP address of your router open up a web browser and type that address into the URL bar.